-Greek Baked White Fish, simple rendition of the Greek Church Luncheon baked white fish served every Friday.
-Using frozen Swai, lemon, butter, Greek seasonings and an unexpected topping of crushed canned fried crispy onions.
+Greek Baked White Fish, simple rendition of the Greek church’s baked white fish served every Friday for lunch.
+Using frozen white fish, lemon, butter, Greek seasonings and an unexpected topping of crushed canned fried crispy onions.

 There are a few Greek churches here in St. Louis that have big festivals every year with tons of food and music and dancing and all sorts of fun stuff.
 Assumption Greek Orthodox Church also has a Friday luncheon year round.
 I usually work Fridays so I never thought about it.
 But this past spring, I had a few Fridays off and we got to go for lunch.
 I’m crazy about this lunch.
 The menu changes each week but always has a couple of entrees, a vegetable and rice, soup and gyros and salads and desserts, think baklava.

 One dish they have every week is their rendition of Greek baked white fish.
 Big sheet pans of fish come out of the kitchen and look absolutely amazing.
 I have asked several times what kind of fish is this?
 The volunteers working the lunch are just the sweetest.
 The cashier said it’s just white fish, don’t know the name but it doesn’t ever smell and is mild.

 The gentleman serving me one Friday said in a thick Greek accent “It’s just white fish…with vegetables and pimento…lemon and margarine”.
 He was so cute trying to explain how they make it to me.
 My husband and daughter would listen to me rave about my fish while they dug into their pastitsio and honey chicken.
 Picky Eater loves pastitsio and baklava, both of which I have made at home.